jackyzha0/jackyzha0.github.io/content/thoughts/Rhizome Research Log.md

 ## September
 ### September 30th
+- I think decision is that going down splay tree route is not worth and I'll just do this using a simple vector LOL
 - Been slowly but surely working away at this BFT CRDT implementation in Rust
 	- Figuring out some tradeoffs, I already rewrote the crate from using doubly-linked lists to using a splay tree but maybe this isn't the right data structure either
 	- Desired attributes